Characterising regular double Stone and pseudocomplemented Kleene algebras in completions of rough sets induced by reflexive relations: Introduction

 \section{Introduction}

+Kleene and Stone algebras are essential in the study of non-classical logics.
+They generalise Boolean algebras by relaxing certain constraints to handle negation and ``intermediate'' truth values.
+In this paper, we show how pseudocomplemented Kleene algebras, Stone algebras, and regular double Stone algebras can be defined in terms of rough sets induced by reflexive relations.

+Rough Set Theory offers a powerful foundation for various contemporary soft computing methods.
 Rough sets were introduced by Z.~Pawlak in \cite{Pawl82}.
 In rough set theory our knowledge about the elements of a universe $U$ is given in terms of an equivalence relation $E$.
 Two elements $x,y \in U$ are $E$-related if they are indistinguishable with respect to the available information.

-Each set $X\subseteq U$ is approximated by two sets: the lower approximation $X^\DOWN$ consists of elements that certainly belong to $X$ in view of the knowledge given by $E$, and the upper approximation $X^\UP$ consists of elements that are possibly in $X$.
+The literature contains numerous studies in which information about objects is given in terms of other types of relations generalising equivalences.
+For instance, rough approximations defined by an arbitrary binary relation were considered as early as \cite{Yao96}.
+If $R$ is a given binary relation on $U$, then for any subset $X \subseteq U$, the lower approximation of $X$ is defined as